 In the event an employee is immediately terminated from employment, the employer shall advise the employee in writing of termination of employment and the specific reason(s) and element(s) of the cause for dismissal.
 (Refer to SAMPLE Termination Letter.)

-In the case of termination the employee shall have the right to initiate the grievance process.
+In the case of termination, the employee shall have the right to a Superintendent's Review.